Waffen-SS: Kursk

 For the Battle of Kursk, the SS Panzer Corps was renamed the II SS Panzer Corps and was part of the 4th Panzer Army.
 The II SS Panzer Corps spearheaded the attack through the Soviet defences.
 The attack penetrated to a depth of 35 km and was then stopped by the Soviet 1st Tank Army.

 The Soviet reserves had been sent south to defend against a German attack by the III Panzer Corps.
 With the loss of their reserves, any hope they may have had of dealing a major defeat to the II SS Panzer Corps ended.
 But the German advances now failed – despite appalling losses, the Soviet tank armies held the line and prevented the II SS Panzer Corps from making the expected breakthrough.

 The failure to break through the Soviet tactical zone and the need to break off the assault by the German 9th Army on the northern shoulder of the Kursk salient due to Operation Kutuzov contributed to Hitler's decision to halt the offensive.
 A parallel attack by the Red Army against the new 6th Army on the Mius river south of Kharkov necessitated the withdrawal of reserve forces held to exploit any success on the southern shoulder of Kursk.
-The OKW also had to draw on some German troops from the Eastern Front to bolster the Mediterranean theatre following the Anglo-American Invasion of Sicily.
+The OKW also had to draw on some German troops from the Eastern Front to bolster the Mediterranean theatre following the Allied invasion of Sicily.
 On 17 July, Hitler called off the operation and ordered a withdrawal.
 The Soviet Union was not beaten, and the strategic initiative had swung to the Red Army.
 The Germans were forced onto the defensive as the Red Army began the liberation of Western Russia.